 "Seniors who have outstanding mortgages or loans may benefit from such policies.
 Also, those who are concerned with the unpleasant costs of death, especially if their heirs are not in a good financial condition to handle such an expense, may want to choose a life insurance policy," suggests Eric Estevez, owner of HLC Insurance Broker.

 People under 85 often qualify for life insurance policies -- though the options are more limited than if you bought a policy at 40 years old.
-Poor candidates for senior life insurance include those with poor health and those aged 86 and older.
-These applicants will likely get denied coverage (depending on the policy) or be quoted exorbitant premiums.
+Seniors in good health have more options, while those with health problems will have to look to no medical exam or guaranteed acceptance policies, but can still get some coverage.

 Types of life insurance for seniors